LIAT (1974): Destinations

 LIAT provided service in the Eastern Caribbean region from Puerto Rico in the north to Georgetown, Guyana, in the south, linking the chain of islands in between.

 Codeshare agreements

 Until 2008, LIAT's services to Anguilla, Antigua, Dominica, St. Lucia, St. Kitts, Nevis, Montserrat, and St. Vincent were codeshared with Carib Aviation, which also used Antigua and Barbuda as its hub.
 The agreement was canceled due to Carib Aviation's discontinuation of all flights effective September 30, 2008.

-LIAT in 2018, announced that it would join the Caribsky Alliance with Air Antilles and WINAIR.
+LIAT announced in 2018 that it would join the Caribsky Alliance with Air Antilles and WINAIR.
 The alliance would make it easier for travel by having codeshare agreements between the three carriers.

 The airline formerly maintained codeshare agreements with: